Frequently Asked Questions

 Where are you located and what areas do you service?

-WF Aerial Productions is located in San Diego and services most of SOCAL without travel fees.
+WFAerial Productions is located in St. Mary's County Maryland and serves most of Maryland without travel fees.
 If you want to get us on a project that requires a plane or a long drive then all we ask is that you pay basic travel and lodging expenses.
 Our bags and passports are at the ready.

 What sort of equipment do you use?